Former New York Mayor Bloomberg Decides Against 2020 Presidential Bid

 "While there would be no higher honor than serving as president, my highest obligation as a citizen is to help the country the best way I can, right now," Bloomberg wrote in an op-ed on the news site he owns, Bloomberg News.
 "That's what I'll do, including the launch of a new effort called Beyond Carbon."

-Beyond Carbon will be the 76-year-old billionaire's effort to "retire every single coal-fired power plant over the next 11 years" and to "begin moving America as quickly as possible away from oil and gas and toward a 100 percent clean energy economy."
+Beyond Carbon will be the 77-year-old billionaire's effort to "retire every single coal-fired power plant over the next 11 years" and to "begin moving America as quickly as possible away from oil and gas and toward a 100 percent clean energy economy."

 Bloomberg, who was first elected mayor of New York as a Republican, opted out of a growing field of Democratic candidates.
 Bloomberg served as mayor of the country's largest city from 2002 until 2013.
 He switched parties to Democrat and independent during his tenure, but has typically supported more liberal social causes.

-Note: An earlier version of this story incorrectly gave Michael Bloomberg's age as 76.
-He is 77.